ASSC Student Committee

 The ASSC Student committee is ordinarily made up of six members (three senior members and three student members) and one local student liason.
 The committee is largely student-run, with help and advice from the senior members.
 Terms on the committee are normally three years long, and are staggered so that one student and one full member join and leave each year.
 The changeover happens at the end of August or early September.
 If you are a Student Member of the ASSC and would like to join the committee please contact the ASSC’s executive director.

-David Edelman (2011-14)
+David Edelman (Full Member, 2011-2014)

 The Neuroscience Institute, Experimental Neurobiology (website)

 Bruno van Swinderen (Full Member, 2013-2016)